mtimoustafa/zdork/README.md

 A silly little CLI proof-of-concept game written in Ruby, with a spoopy theme and a little twist at the end.

-_Thanks for the fun technical test, it was a blast making this_ :smile:

 ## Requirements
 Ruby >= 3.0 and that's it!